cloudmesh-book/book-latex-2018/cloud-clusters/chapters/preface/project.md

 :   This is an appendix to the document that describes in detail who did
     what in the project.
 This section comes in a new page after the references.
 It does not count towards the page length of the document.
-It also includes explicit URLs to the the git history that documents the statistics to demonstrate not only one student has worked on the project.
+It also includes explicit URLs to the git history that documents the statistics to demonstrate not only one student has worked on the project.
 If you can not provide such a statistic or all checkins have been made by a single student, the project has